-Gunman Kills 3, Takes Hostages in Southern France Before Being Killed By Police
+Gunman Kills 3, Wounds 16 In Southern France Before Being Killed By Police

-A man killed two people and wounded others in a supermarket in the town of Trebes in southern France, according to the French interior minister.
-Investigators believe he had also hijacked a car after leaving the nearby city of Carcassonne, killing one person in the vehicle.
+A man who took hostages in a supermarket in southern France killed three people and wounded 16 others, says French President Emmanuel Macron.
+Investigators say he killed the first of his victims when he hijacked a car, then killed two others at the grocery.

-A police union official told The Associated Press that the suspect was shot to death when police raided the market.
+An official with the police union told The Associated Press that the suspect was shot to death when police raided the market in the town of Trebes.

-Reuters reports that Mayor Eric Menassi told LCI TV that the man had entered the grocery yelling, "Allahu Akbar, I'll kill you all."
+Reuters reports that Mayor Eric Menassi told LCI TV that the man had entered the store yelling, "Allahu Akbar, I'll kill you all."

-The attack may be linked to an earlier incident in Carcassonne.
-Prime Minister Édouard Philippe said that the suspect earlier fired at police officers on Friday morning, The New York Times reports.
-The officers were returning from jogging and were wearing athletic clothing with police insignia, the AP reports.
-One of the officers was shot in the shoulder but the injury is not life-threatening, a police spokesman told the news service.
+Interior Minister Gérard Collomb said that a police officer offered himself in a hostage swap, and then managed to leave his cell phone on after he entered the supermarket and stayed with the suspect — which allowed for contact with officers outside, the AP reports.
+Macron said the officer is in serious condition and praised him for saving lives.

-Speaking at a press conference during an EU Summit in Brussels, French President Emmanuel Macron said that the incident appears to be a terror attack, after "what was first an attack against police officers."
+Speaking at a press conference during an EU Summit in Brussels, Macron said that the incident appears to be a terror attack, after "what was first an attack against police officers."

-Interior Minister Gérard Collomb identified the suspect as 26-year-old Redouane Lakdim, describing him as a petty criminal from Carcassonne.
+Collomb identified the suspect as 26-year-old Redouane Lakdim, describing him as a petty criminal from Carcassonne.
 Collomb said the suspect had radicalized and was under police surveillance, according to the AP.

 "Collomb said Lakdim in the standoff requested the release of the sole surviving assailant of Nov.
 13, 2015, attacks in Paris that left 130 people dead," the AP reports.